Removing Georgia Inmate Mugshots: What You Need to Know

 Unfortunately, this isn’t a one-and-done process.
 Mugshots often appear on multiple sites, and people end up paying the same fees repeatedly.
 It also means going through the same costly, time-consuming processes for multiple mugshot removals.

-Learning how to delete a mugshot isn’t just tedious, it can also be highly stressful.
+Learning how long mugshots stay online and how to delete them isn’t just tedious; it can also be highly stressful.
 Having a mugshot online can make it hard to find a job or participate in social situations.
 And the longer it’s up, the harder it is to remove.

 Thankfully, you don’t have to go through life always worried that someone found your mugshot.
 Whether you committed the crime or not, you shouldn’t have to live your life in fear.
-There are ways to remove your mugshot and get on with your life, no matter what’s in your past.
+There are ways to remove your mugshot, police records, inmate records, arrest records and get on with your life, no matter what’s in your past.

 How Can a Public Mugshot Affect Your Life?